sklochkov2/antibot/README.md

 ---

+## Goals

+This antibot application is meant to provide protection from automated requests while permitting browsers to access web resources.
+It is built to meet the following goals.

+- Being seamless for the end users, avoiding any sort of delays or captchas.
+- Not using any IP address denylists.
+Say, if a client's computer is infected by a virus, the antibot application will permit the client's requests while denying the virus.
+- High performance proven by load testing, both in terms of throughput and latency.
+- Absence of any internal or external dependencies.
+All the antibot needs to run is its configuration file.
+It does not require access to any databases or use of any third party services.

+---

+## Mode of operation

+The antibot application uses cryptographically sound client-side challenges in order to verify that the request is being made by a browser as opposed to an automatic scraper bot.
+When a new, unverified client makes a request, they are being served a static page which requires the client to decrypt a one-time security token using a Javascript AES implementation.
+If the challenge has been passed successfully, the client will be issued a cookie valid only for a particular signature (which constitutes a combination of parameters identifying the HTTP client).
+Using the same cookie from another HTTP client will not lead to access being granted.

+The way signature is computed is defined in the configuration file.
+Nginx can pass various information to the antibot in additional request headers.

+---

 ## 📌 Application Overview

 The antibot server employs a multi-stage verification strategy to differentiate genuine browser clients from automated bots or scripts.
 It consists of several endpoints that: